 The machine may make some humming, bumping, or pinging noises as it scans you.
 This

-- You may be asked to briefly hold your breath.
+- You will be asked to briefly hold your breath.

 - You may need to stay in place while the images are reviewed.
 If necessary, additional